romanmal/CoupledDipoleApproximation/README.md

-# cda — Coupled Dipole Approximation demos
+# cda — Coupled Dipole Approximation for Light Scattering Particles

-Small repository demonstrating 1D and 2D coupled-dipole approximation variants:
+Implementation of 1D and 2D coupled-dipole approximation based on my MSc thesis in Nanotechnology (2020), photonics.
+The thesis can be found at https://hdl.handle.net/11250/2778159.

+The variants implemented are
-- deterministic 1D
+- 1D array of particles with fixed periodicities
 - random-periodicity 1D
 - 2D hexagonal lattice
 - 2D square lattice